 His endeavors then led him to the Mark Taper Forum, where he was PR & Special Market Director for the groundbreaking production of Luis Valdez’s play Zoot Suit.
 For the American Film Institute, he coordinated L.A.
 Freewaves, a first-ever exhibition of independent video artists.
 For the City of Los Angeles, he co-produced a two-week gala at 100 venues in celebration of 1,500 artists from Los Angeles, Asia, Latin America, Oceania, and Antarctica.
 As a consultant for the Getty Conservation Institute during 1994-1997, he served as a liaison to the City of Los Angeles, El Pueblo de Los Angeles Historical Monument, and the community at-large, researching and facilitating the relations between all concerned in restoring América Tropical – the seminal work of art created by Mexican artist David Alfaro Siqueiros – to public view.

-Garza collaborated with UCLA Chicano Studies Research Center and the Autry Museum of the American West to curate La Raza for the Getty’s Pacific Standard Time: LA/LA through February 10, 2019.
+Garza collaborated with UCLA Chicano Studies Research Center and the Autry Museum of the American West to curate the blockbuster exhibition “LA RAZA” for the Getty’s Pacific Standard Time: LA/LA, which garnered record attendance during its run from September 16, 2017 through February 10, 2019.
 The exhibition draws from an archive of 20,000+ negative film images focusing on how a distinctive “Chicano eye” contributed to the struggle for social equality and justice.
-(Details at https://theautry.org/exhibitions/la-raza.)

 For the América Tropical Interpretive Center, Garza served as a contributing curatorial member entrusted with the development of exhibition content of the iconic Siqueiros mural at the Sepulveda House of El Pueblo de Los Angeles Historical Monument.
 Its grand re-opening took place on October 9, 2012.
 Previous to this, in 2010, in partnership with Melissa Richardson Banks, he organized and co-curated the exhibition Siqueiros in L.A.: Censorship Defied, which premiered at the Autry Museum of the American West (read essay here).